The Bankrate promise

 Students should list every school that they apply to on the FAFSA.
 If a school does not receive your SAR, it cannot determine whether you are eligible for federal, state or institutional aid.

-How to add colleges to your FAFSA
+How do you add colleges to your FAFSA?

 One of the final questions of the FAFSA asks you which colleges you want to receive your FAFSA information.
 You’ll need to provide the following information for each school: